Burning Man Pages by Brad Templeton

 Check out Forever Bright Christmas lights, which can be found in many stores at Christmas time.
 Here is an online store that sells them.
 They can also be had sometimes on eBay and other online stores.
 For example, their string of 100 lights is just 3.6 watts total.
 You can run that for a long, long time.

 You'll need battery power.
 Go to Costco or Walmart and get some of their Marine/RV deep cycle batteries.
 Only deep cycle batteries, which are meant to be drained deep, are a good idea for desert power.
-(Strictly speaking, the Marine and Hybrid batteries, which can also start an engine, are not what you want, you want true deep cycle, but these ones are the best buy for people like us who will be doing few cycles.
-If you are going to use your batteries a lot -- fulltime solar systems, wheelchairs, golf carts, etc. you want more expensive batteries.)
+Strictly speaking, the Marine and Hybrid batteries, which can also start an engine are not as good as the dedicated deep cycles sold for wheelchairs and solar power systems.
+But they are cheaper and more readily available.
+But if you find good deep-cycles at a decent price, buy them, especially if you have other deep cycle uses.

 The number to look at on a deep-cycle battery is its amp-hours.
 (Multiply by the voltage, typically 12v, to get the watt-hours, which is how much energy the battery stores.)
 If it doesn't list the amp-hours and say "deep cycle," it is probably not the battery for you.
 An amp-hour is the ability to deliver an amp for an hour.
 On a 12v battery, an amp means 12 watts.
 To run a 36 watt light for an hour requires 36 watt-hours, or 3 amp-hours from a 12v battery.
 Short electricity course: Watts = Amps times Volts.
 Watt-Hour = 1 watt for an hour.

 Costco's 85 amp-hour battery for $44 is your best buy.
 The 115 a-h for $60 is also good.
 Of course it's very heavy.
 You will want a battery box or other plastic box to hold it while you travel, and secure it well so it doesn't tip.
 (Auto parts stores have these.)